Declan Devine: Managerial career

 Following the departure of Stephen Kenny to Shamrock Rovers in December 2011, Devine was appointed manager of Derry City on 6 January 2012, beating off Willie McStay to land the post.
 He agreed a two-year deal along with Paul Hegarty who was appointed as his assistant manager.
 In his first season in charge, the club finished 5th in the league, won the FAI Cup, and were runners-up in the Setanta Sports Cup.
 In the wake of this success, Devine signed a one-year contract extension to keep him at the club until the end of the 2014 season.
 At the beginning of his second season in charge, after an opening day defeat to Sligo Rovers, Devine guided his team to a 10-match unbeaten run and top of the table until they were defeated again by Sligo in the second series of fixtures.
 Devine left by mutual consent at the end of the season despite having qualified for Europe and a 6–0 victory against Limerick.
 Prior to the 2014 League of Ireland season, Devine was linked with the assistant manager post at champions St. Patrick's Athletic, however he turned this down in favour of becoming an underage coach in the Elite Performance Club NI scheme.
 Devine, along with former Derry City player Pascal Vaudequin, will work with youth players in the west of Northern Ireland.
 He returned to managing Derry City in 2019, serving until 2021.

 Devine served as manager of Bohemians from October 2022 until March 2024.

-Devine is currently manager of NIFL Premiership club Glentoran.
+Devine served as manager of NIFL Premiership club Glentoran from April 2024 to September 2026 and led the club to one major trophy and two cup finals.
+He was ultimately sacked after a poor run of results leaving Glentoran 10th in the league.